quicwg/base-drafts/draft-ietf-quic-transport.md

 failures, as the issuing endpoint might be unable to continue using the connection IDs with the active connection.

-An endpoint SHOULD limit the number of in flight RETIRE_CONNECTION_ID frames to bound the necessary state.
-In order to minimize delay in common situations, the limit on the number of in flight RETIRE_CONNECTION_IDs SHOULD be at least the active_connection_id_limit.
-An endpoint MAY choose to treat having too many connection IDs in need of retirement as a connection error of type CONNECTION_ID_LIMIT_ERROR.
+When retiring a connection ID, an endpoint remembers a sequence number and maybe a packet number for a RETIRE_CONNECTION_ID frame.
+An endpoint SHOULD limit the state it commits by limiting the number of connection IDs that it tracks for retirement to at least twice the active_connection_id_limit.
+An endpoint MUST NOT forget a connection ID without retiring it, though MAY choose to treat having too many connection IDs in need of retirement as a connection error of type CONNECTION_ID_LIMIT_ERROR.

 Endpoints SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames for the previous update of Retire Prior To.